Czech Broadcast News Transcripts

 Introduction

-Czech Broadcast News Transcripts contains the transcripts corresponding to the Czech broadcast news audio published as Czech Broadcast News Speech.
+Czech Broadcast News Transcripts was produced by the University of West Bohemia in Pilsen and contains the transcripts corresponding to 50 hours of Czech broadcast news audio.

 The corpus was created to support the development of large vocabulary speaker independent speech recognition systems for Czech.